 Moving is stressful for many people, but downsizing your house is a great way to save money and save it or invest it into something else.
-Here are 5 tips for downsizing your house in Detroit.
+Here are 5 tips for downsizing your house in Southeast Michigan.

 Use a Tape Measure

 The first tip to downsizing your house is to make sure the furniture you want to keep will fit properly into your new digs.
 You also need to make sure the furniture will fit through the door and navigate any hallways or corners you may encounter on the way to its new home.
 It would be terrible to take the time and effort to move a large sectional couch into your new house and come to find out that it is ridiculously oversized for the new space.

 Another tip for downsizing your house in Southeast Michigan would be to organize all of your belongings with like things.
 Gathering similar or related objects will help you determine if you have an overabundance of objects like kitchen utensils or extension cords.
 Don’t be too hasty; if you are known for your annual light display, maybe you do need 12 extension cords.
 Make sure you keep objects you will use in the near future.
 Don’t hang on to things you don’t need.
 If you are going through an extreme downsize, you will also have to try to get rid of less sentimental objects than some of your extremely sentimental objects.
 Consider taking pictures of some of the less sentimental items and keep them in a special album, that way you will still have the memories without the physical objects.